 After spraying the ceiling with your cleaning solution, gently blot the area with a clean, damp sponge.
 Don’t rub or scrub, as this can remove the texture.
 Work in small sections, allowing each area to dry before moving on to the next.

-Proper drying can help you maintain the integrity of your popcorn ceiling after cleaning.
-Excess moisture can lead to mold growth or cause the texture to separate from the ceiling.
+Excess moisture can lead to mold or cause the texture to separate from the ceiling, so proper drying is important.

 Painting Over Persistent Ceiling Stains: When and How To Do It